 (You Can Edit Before Tweeting)

-Understanding MRR/ARR is one of the driving factors that separates the unsuccessful from the successful elite in SaaS.
+Understanding ARR is one of the driving factors that separates the unsuccessful from the successful elite in SaaS.
 The main areas of importance involve your compass metric, product/sales, and finance:

 Post Product-Market Fit Compass Metric